-When the applied flat steel tape, interlocked tape, or round wire armor will remain unjacketed and the cable is intended for installation in below-grade or potentially wet environments, the metallic sheath and and the Insulated Cable Engineers Association all bedding layers applied over the sheath or core jacket shall be run through a hot asphalt or tar compound, or equivalent saturant.
+When the applied flat steel tape, interlocked tape, or round wire armor will remain unjacketed, and the cable is intended for installation in below-grade or potentially wet environments, the metallic sheath and all bedding layers applied over the sheath or core jacket shall be run through a hot asphalt or tar compound, or equivalent saturant.
 When intended for installation in a permanently dry indoor abovegrade location, a cable core bedding does not require exposure to saturant compounds.